Mental health referrals

 - If you prefer to receive primary medical care or counseling services off campus (or at home)

-- Talk with your Cornell Health provider, or
+- Talk with your Cornell Health medical provider, or

-When seeing a non-Cornell provider, Student Health Plan (SHP or SHP-M) members will get the best coverage by seeing an Aetna participating provider (i.e., in-network provider).
+When seeing a non-Cornell provider, Student Health Plan (SHP) members will get the best coverage by seeing an Aetna participating provider (i.e., in-network provider).
 For SHP members, there is typically a $25 copay for medical visits (tests and procedures will cost more), and a $10 copay for mental health visits.
-SHP-M members have no copay for visits.

-SHP & SHP-M also provide coverage for non-participating providers, usually with a $400 plan year deductible and then a 30% co-insurance.
+SHP also provides coverage for non-participating providers, usually with a $400 plan year deductible and then a 30% co-insurance.

 To find participating providers and facilities ...

-- Enter the requested information and the zip code for where you want to receive care
+- Enter the zip code for where you want to receive care

-- When you call to make an appointment, ask to make sure the provider is in-network with Aetna Student Health; DocFind is occasionally out of date
+- When you call to make an appointment, double check to make sure the provider is in-network with Aetna Student Health (Aetna's search results are occasionally out of date)

 Visit Student Health Benefits to ...